vjf/nvcl_kit/README.md

 LOG_TYPE = '1'
 for ild in imagelog_data_list:
     if ild.log_type == LOG_TYPE and ild.log_name == ANALYSIS_CLASS:
+        # If you want the top 5 minerals at each depth, use this:
+        # bh_data = reader.get_borehole_data(ild.log_id, HEIGHT_RESOLUTION, ANALYSIS_CLASS, top_n=5)
+        #
+        # Print out the class name, mineral and colour of most common mineral at each depth
         bh_data = reader.get_borehole_data(ild.log_id, HEIGHT_RESOLUTION, ANALYSIS_CLASS)
-        # Print out the colour, mineral and class name at each depth
         for depth in bh_data:
-            print("At ", depth, "my class, mineral, colour is", bh_data[depth].className,
+            print("At ", depth, "the class, most common mineral & its colour is", bh_data[depth].className,
                   bh_data[depth].classText, bh_data[depth].colour)
 ```